AxiomSamarth/YouTube-Downloader/README.md

 ### Pull requests and issues
   - Feel free to raise issues if something is not working properly.
-  - Feel free to clone the repository and raise pull requests with your modifications.
+  - Feel free to fork the repository and raise pull requests with your modifications.
 If it is a good addition then it would be merged along with due credits.

 Happy coding!